 Not only is there a dearth of training opportunities in this rapidly expanding space, companies are feeling the direct impact of the lack of experienced talent in the workplace.
 According to a global study from Enterprise Strategy Group and Information Systems Security Association, “The cybersecurity skills crisis continues to worsen for the fourth year in a row and has impacted nearly three quarters (70 percent) of organizations… The top ramifications of the skills shortage for organizations (or cybersecurity teams) include an increasing workload, unfilled open job requisitions, and an inability to learn or use cybersecurity technologies to their full potential, putting organizations at significant risk.”

 What to Expect

-Fellows will work (virtually to start) out of the firm’s Chicago office and gain experience in an AmLaw 100 firm working with and learning from nationally recognized privacy attorneys, including a former U.S. Department of Homeland Security deputy general counsel, a lawyer who literally “wrote the book” on data breach, and award-winning privacy class action litigation practitioners, on an array of complex privacy and cybersecurity issues for major corporations.
+Fellows will work out of the firm’s Chicago office and gain hands-on experience in an AmLaw 100 firm working with and learning from nationally recognized privacy attorneys, including a lawyer who literally “wrote the book” on data breach, and award-winning privacy class action litigation practitioners, on an array of complex privacy and cybersecurity issues for major corporations.

 Who Should Apply

-The Fellowship is an 18-month program for attorneys who graduated from law school (or will have by June 2021), taken the bar exam (or will have by July 2021) and have a proven interest in a career in privacy and cybersecurity.
+The Fellowship is aimed for attorneys who graduated from law school (or will have by June 2024), taken the Illinois Bar Exam (or will have by July 2024) and have a proven interest in a career in privacy and cybersecurity.

-Cover letter with proven interest in privacy and cybersecurity, resume, and law school transcript are required to apply.
+Cover letter with proven interest in privacy and cybersecurity, resume, and law school transcript are required to apply here.